metaplex-foundation/umi/docs/accounts.md

 };
 ```

-It also defines a `MaybeRpcAccount` type that represents an `RpcAccount` that may or may exists.
+It also defines a `MaybeRpcAccount` type that represents an `RpcAccount` that may or may exist.
 When the account does not exist, it keeps track of its public key so that, in a list of accounts, we know which public key was not found.

 ```ts
 type MaybeRpcAccount =